Curing black hole singularities with local scale invariance: An example

-{\bf (h) Generic behavior in regular gauges.}\\[1mm] We have seen that $|s(x)/\phi(x)| \to 1$ when $r \to 0$, so that E-gauge breaks when singularity is approached and one needs to use another gauge which is regular in this limit.
+{\bf (g) Generic behaviour in regular gauges.}\\[1mm] We have seen that $|s(x)/\phi(x)| \to 1$ when $r \to 0$, so that E-gauge breaks when singularity is approached and one needs to use another gauge which is regular in this limit.
 We have been able to construct a class of gauges, $p$-gauges (\ref{pgauge}), which are regular in the sense that all degrees of freedom ($\{\phi,s,g^{\mu\nu}\}$) are regular everywhere.
-It can be shown that while details depend on the choice of the gauge, the generic features described in (a)-(g) are gauge-independent in the sense that they are valid in all regular gauges.
+It can be shown that while details depend on the choice of the gauge, the generic features described in (a)-(f) are gauge-independent in the sense that they are valid in all regular gauges.
 We used $p$-gauges just for demonstration purposes.
-Let us note that there may be other constraints on gauges to be regular, coming from the perturbation analysis (we discus this in Sec. \ref{sec:general}), quantization and/or asymptotic behavior at $r \to 0$.
+Let us note that there may be other constraints on gauges to be regular, coming from the perturbation analysis (we discus this in Sec. \ref{sec:general}), quantisation and/or asymptotic behaviour at $r \to 0$.

 On the example of BH studied above, we can understand why the new properties discovered here in $p$-gauge (and valid in all regular gauges), were not found before.
 E-gauge (\ref{Egauge}) and c-gauge (defined by $\phi(x)=\phi_0$) do not cover $(\phi,s) = (0,0)$ point, which makes them inappropriate for studying BH solution near $r = 0$ and this explains presence of singularity in these gauges.
 It is easy to show that in s-gauge (obtained by putting $p=1/2$ in (\ref{pgauge})) the metric of this BH solution is also singular at $r=0$.
 The classical equations in the four mentioned gauges have the form of standard GR (minimally coupled fields), non-minimal GR with conformally coupled fields, and GR in ``string-frame''.
 These are the most studied formulations of gravity with 2-derivative actions in the context of constructing classical solutions, and, as we see, they all correspond to singular gauges.